tuckergs/smb2-relmod/README.md

 CmpFiles.hs outputs the differences of two RELs

 BonusList.hs lets you specify which stage ids constitute bonus levels.
-Make sure you inject genasm/shortBonusList.asm before you use it!
+Make sure you inject genasm/shortBonusList.asm before you use short bonus list entries!
 See the simpleBonusList.bonus.txt for a sample config for it

 VariousMod.hs currently lets you change the theme ids.
 See sampleVarConfig.var.txt for a sample config